xen-troops/meta-xt-prod-devel-rpi5/README.md

 ## Build

-You can clone this whole repository or download it as an archive.
-During the build, a few directories will be created, and additional dependencies will be fetched into them.
+You can clone the entire repository or download it as an archive.
+During the build process, several directories will be created and additional dependencies will be fetched into them.

 **NOTE:** Please ensure that your storage devices do not use ``ecryptfs`` or other file systems that impose filename length limitations.
-Yocto requires a file system that supports long file names.
+Yocto requires a file system that supports long filenames.
 Failure to meet this requirement will result in an error during the build process.

-To start build run:
+To start the build, run:

 ```
 cd meta-xt-prod-devel-rpi5